yoyanni/versus/README.md

 ### Add CRUD operations - Delete

 You can now delete an existing fighter, also all urls for the back were prefixed with "/api" to accomodate for best practises.

+### Restrict view to only mobile

+I restricted the view to only mobile to keep the application clean.
+I did not like the current design for the any other device so once i have designed the different viewports I will then remove this restriction.